 Authors are invited to submit papers formatted in accordance with the new single-column ACM SIGCHI format.
 Submissions will be accepted through the Precision Conference Submission system.
-All accepted workshop proposals/descriptions will be accessible in the Adjunct Proceedings, available on the ACM Digital Library.
-The publication of workshop papers and presentations will be at the organizers’ discretion.
+All accepted workshop proposals will be accessible in the Adjunct Proceedings, available on the ACM Digital Library.
+The publication of papers and presentations submitted by participants of a workshop will be at the workshop organizers’ discretion.
 Workshops organizers will host/attend their sessions at the conference.

 Chairs: Mark Colley, Martin Schmitz